Transformers are Inherently Succinct: The size of smallest witness via non-emptiness problem

-In this section we consider the problem of checking whether the language recognized by a UHAT or B-RASP program is non-empty.
-In particular, the technique is essentially a simulation of a Turing machine with an $2^{O(n)}$-sized tape (for a given $n$).
-As we will see later, there are Turing machines such that the smallest (i.e.\ shortest) accepted string by the constructed UHAT is of length at least $2^{2^{\Omega(n)}}$.
+We now consider the problem of checking whether the language recognized by a UHAT or B-RASP program is non-empty.
+In particular, the technique is essentially a simulation of a Turing machine with an $2^{O(N)}$-sized tape for a given $N$.
+As we will see later, there are Turing machines such that the shortest accepted word by the constructed UHAT is of length at least $2^{2^{\Omega(N)}}$.